Large enough to lead. Small enough to care.

 Not sure which major is right for you?
 No pressure.
 The general business option gives students up to two semesters to explore business majors before making a decision.
 Our core curriculum gives Huskies a taste of all business disciplines, so they can better determine and pursue their interests and passions.

-Students in the Michigan Tech School of Business and Economics have the flexibility to expand their skills and career options by pursuing a dual major.
+Students in the Michigan Tech College of Business have the flexibility to expand their skills and career options by pursuing a dual major.
 Business majors share a core curriculum, which prepares future business leaders to be well rounded and to have an understanding of how all disciplines interact.

 With as few as 32 additional credits, Huskies can achieve a dual major.
 Courses from one degree can double count in another.
 And when electives are chosen wisely, students can maximize their education and leverage a broader business background—making them even more employable.